Comp-Labs/Download-macOS/README.md

 ## Older macOS Installers

+### Older than Monterey

+On updating the GitHub Actions Runner to `macos-latest (macos-14)`, versions older than Monterey are on longer available.

+### Older than High Sierra

 macOS Installers older than High Sierra can be downloaded through the links below:

 - [Sierra 10.12](http://updates-http.cdn-apple.com/2019/cert/061-39476-20191023-48f365f4-0015-4c41-9f44-39d3d2aca067/InstallOS.dmg)